 Pay online through myPSC with Discover, MasterCard, or VISA card payments.
 A convenience fee equal to 2.75% of the payment amount will be charged on all debit/credit card payments.

 Pay online through myPSC by entering bank account and bank routing numbers.
 No convenience fees are associated with payment by e-check.

-Check or cash payments may be made in person at the Business Office, located in room 204 of the Administration building.
+Check or cash payments may be made in person at the One Stop Office, located on the second floor of the CATS building.
 If remittance is by mail, please send payment to: